The Red Paintings

-The Red Paintings were a collaborative art rock band originally formed in Geelong, Australia.
+The Red Paintings were an Australian collaborative art rock band originally formed in Geelong, Victoria.
 The group was founded by Trash McSweeney, who provided lead vocals, guitar, sequencing and sampling.
 He was joined by various collaborators.

 The band was known for their themed performances incorporating elements of theatre and art, often self-described as "orchestral sci-fi art rock".
 Band members often dressed in elaborate costumes and employed stage props, theatrical elements, and visual projections during their shows.
 The band often invited members of the audience to paint during live performances.

 History

 Formation and early releases

-Founding mainstay vocalist and songwriter, Trash McSweeney formed the Red Paintings in Geelong in 1998 with Alisha Fountain on bass guitar, Nathan Hewitt on synthesiser and sampling, Luke Rossiello on synthesiser and Phil Smythwaite on violin.
+Founding mainstay vocalist and songwriter, Trash McSweeney formed the Red Paintings in Geelong with Alisha Fountain on bass guitar, Nathan Hewitt on synthesiser and sampling, Luke Rossiello on synthesiser and Phil Smythwaite on violin.
 He later provided varying descriptions of why he named the band, including "I experienced a seizure at a friend's house...
 I saw things that really affected me, actual visuals in my head."
 He claimed he had synaesthesia.
 According to McSweeney, in 2006, Hitler was a "personal catalyst" and his band were a "bowl of Fruit Loops" and he was abducted by aliens, when younger.
 The Sydney Morning Heralds Paris Pompor described his claims as "fanciful ideas".

 The group were briefly based in Melbourne before relocating to Brisbane.
 McSweeney explained why he left Melbourne, "A lot of people want to have a standard format band – get up there, play rock'n'roll, look good, have chicks fall over them, take cocaine..." but "For me, it was never about that."
 In Brisbane, he was joined by an entirely new line-up, Leigh Doolan on drums, Jasmine Ebeling on bass guitar, and Ellen Stancombe on violin, tin whistle, and vocals.
 This lineup released the EP Cinema Love on Asphalt Records.
 From October to December 2003 the group undertook their Just People and Leaves tour of Australia.
 They released a single, "I'll Sell You Suicide", which was entered for Triple J's Unearthed competition to represent Brisbane in 2004.
 The Red Paintings performed at 2004's Valley Fiesta.
 Their new line-up consisted of McSweeney and Stancombe joined by Josh Engelking on percussion and Wayne Jennings on cello.

 The Red Paintings signed with the Brisbane-based label Modern Music, with distribution by Sony BMG, in early 2005.
 The title track from the Walls EP entered Triple J's Net 50 chart at no. 3 and charted for fifteen weeks.
 That year, they toured China and Hong Kong.
 Their next EP was Destroy the Robots, released in May 2006.
 It achieved some commercial success in Australia but with mixed reviews from music critics.
 The EP reached no. 86 on the ARIA singles chart.